coins-r-us/docker-cpu-miner-zpool/README.md

-# Autoswitching Nicehash CPU Miner
+# Autoswitching ZPOOL CPU Miner

 Docker image for running an autoswitching CPU miner for Nicehash.
 The code is based on the cpu-miner-opt by JayDDee https://github.com/JayDDee/cpuminer-opt